JosepMariaVila/Xahau-Dev-Contest/contest_submissions/Josep_Maria_Vila_Xai_Protocol/README.md

 ### The oracle

 The exchange rate between XAH and XAI USD stablecoin is the limit set on a trustline established between two special oracle accounts, Carlos oracle account sets a XAI USD trustline to Charlie oracle account setting as a limit the current XAH price on the market.
-The price of XAH is represented in XAI USD terms using Carlos and Charlie oracles account.
-In this case this oracle set for XAH on Xahau (https://xahauexplorer.com/explorer/rXUMMaPpZqPutoRszR29jtC8amWq3APkx) is set by Wietse Wind from XRPL Labs, it fetches XAH price information using exchange API's and updates the oracle trustline limit with that price, see his proposal here: https://dev.to/wietse/aggregated-xrp-usd-price-info-on-the-xrp-ledger-1087, and the code here: https://github.com/XRPL-Labs/XRP-Price-Aggregator, and here: https://github.com/XRPL-Labs/XRPL-Persist-Price-Oracle.
+The price of XAH is represented in XAI USD terms using Carlos and Charlie oracle accounts.
+In this case the oracle set for XAH on Xahau (https://xahauexplorer.com/explorer/rXUMMaPpZqPutoRszR29jtC8amWq3APkx) is set by Wietse Wind from XRPL Labs, it fetches XAH price information using exchange API's and updates the oracle trustline limit with that price, see his proposal here: https://dev.to/wietse/aggregated-xrp-usd-price-info-on-the-xrp-ledger-1087, and the code here: https://github.com/XRPL-Labs/XRP-Price-Aggregator, and here: https://github.com/XRPL-Labs/XRPL-Persist-Price-Oracle.

 ### What happens when XAH price changes